 One cannot mention mortuary temples without mentioning Hatshepsut's grand creation at Deir el Bahari.
 The author ends the 18th dynasty with the heresy of Akhenaten, its associated art styles and the rulers who cleaned up the mess including Horemheb who erased Akhenaten and his royal successors.

-Mr. Ruffel with considerable speed breezes through the late period its political and artistic landscapes brought on threw periods of occupying dynasties and native dynasties, all identifying themselves with the great periods of Egypt's past.
-The author makes nice account of the Prolemaic temples and their decorative schemes..
+Mr. Ruffel with considerable speed breezes through the late period its political and artistic landscapes brought on through periods of occupying dynasties and native dynasties, all identifying themselves with the great periods of Egypt's past.
+The author makes nice account of the Ptolemaic temples and their decorative schemes.

 In the chapter, The Structure of the State, Mr. Ruffle steps into his element with a rundown of the life of the king, his government, his regalia and the seals of authority.
 The author does a breakdown of the standards of the society including weights and measures, travel and transportation, the army and the weapons employed.

-We are onto the subjects of farming and domestic life which the author delves into the minutia of daily life in Pharaonic times effectively.
-Minutia which is met with many pictures, mostly in black and white but also colour, pictures that by the very intense breakdown of the authors tale are frequently exhibits rarely seen.
+We are on to the subjects of farming and domestic life which the author delves into the minutia of daily life in Pharaonic times effectively.
+Minutia which is met with many pictures, mostly in black and white but also color pictures that by the very intense breakdown of the author's tales are frequently exhibits rarely seen.

 The author is on to crafts and industry beginning with metalworking, this includes the find spot of the various metals and ores used by the Egyptian's as well as the smelting of metals and the working of the solid metal into various forms of use and ornament.
 The industries explored by the author include stoneworking, woodworking, glazing, textiles, ivory carving and the creation of cartonnage, and of course pottery.